Shooting is an art, as they say…

-These techniques are not so easy to implement because everyone has adapted to certain way of shooting and once you get comfortable shooting a certain way it’s very hard change it.
-Therefore it’s crucial to adapt a good shooting form from a young age and try to stick to principles that we know already that are working.
+These techniques are not so easy to implement because everyone has adapted to a certain way of shooting, and once you get comfortable shooting a certain way, it’s very hard change it.
+Therefore, it’s crucial to adapt a good shooting form from a young age and stick to principles that we know work.

-In my opinion, if you wanna become a complete basketball player you need to be more like Kobe.
-Notice that his release point is much higher than the average NBA player, that gives him the ability to take hard shots and that’s one of the reason Kobe is the go to guy when the game is on the line.
+In my opinion, if you wanna become a complete basketball player, you need to be more like Kobe.
+Notice that his release point is much higher than the average NBA player – that gives him the ability to take hard shots, and that’s one of the reasons why Kobe is the go-to-guy when the game is on the line.

 1) Breakthroughbasketball.com – One Motion Shot | Speed Up Your Release and Improve Accuracy with the “One Motion Shooting” Technique – https://www.breakthroughbasketball.com/fundamentals/one-motion-shooting.html

 Which shot would you say is better, a 2 motion shot like Ray Allen’s or a one motion shot like Steph?
 I’m more of 2 motion shooter although I don’t pause so dramatically in the air, yet my 3pt percentage is very low.
 Do you think I need to try and adapt to a one motion shot?

 Since you are a two motion shooter , you might have a small pause in the air.
 I suggest at that time try to give the ball a good arc.
 Three point shots need more arc than midrange jumpers.